Lahntal: Municipal partnerships

-Lahntal has been partnered since 6 April 1986 with the community of Sussargues, which lies in the department of Hérault in southern France, right near Montpellier (about 17 km) and the Mediterranean Sea.
+Lahntal has been partnered since 6 April 1986 with the municipality of Sussargues, which lies in the department of Hérault in southern France, right near Montpellier (about 17 km) and the Mediterranean Sea.
 Lahntal and Sussargues lie about 1 050 km apart.

-Between the Polish community of Stara Kiszewa and Lahntal, a community partnership was ceremoniously sealed in Poland on 10 January 2005.
+Between the Polish municipality of Stara Kiszewa and Lahntal, a municipality partnership was ceremoniously sealed in Poland on 10 January 2005.
 The underwriting of the intercommunal deal in Lahntal took place on 26 May 2006.
 Stara Kiszewa has about 6,200 inhabitants in some 20 centres, some quite small, and is in the powiat of Kościerzyna, about 80 km south of Gdańsk and 80 km west of Malbork in the tourist region of Kashubia.